joannakl/cs102/syllabus.markdown

 Missing a class or two is reasonable and often unavoidable, but missing more than five course meetings will likely result in decreased understanding of the course content and, hence, lower scores.

-If, for any reason, you need to miss a lot of class meetings, you should contact [cas.deanforstudents@nyu.edu](mailto:cas.deanforstudents@nyu.edu) for verification and guidance for an extended absence period.
+If, for any reason, you need to miss a lot of class meetings, you should contact the instructor and the Dean of Students in your school for guidance on an extended absence period.
 Extended absences often result in students inability to make-up missed material and assessments.
 You should consider withdrawing from the class and attempting it again in the future semester when you can benefit from the course most and succeed in its completion.